 What makes the Mayweather – McGregor fight so intriguing is the fact that you’ve got the two best trash talkers from boxing and MMA trash talking each other.
 With the one-upmanship constantly rising, I guess one would have to expect that things would turn ugly sooner rather than later.

 Who knows what these guys are really like behind closed doors?
-Maybe they’re not really sexist or misogynistic.
+Maybe they’re not really misogynistic.
 Maybe it’s all just for show, just to get inside the other’s head and psyche him out.
 Or maybe it’s just for entertainment, to get the biggest pop from the crowd, to embarrass your opponent.